 Honey: While any type of honey will work for your recipe, I encourage you to seek out raw honey as it retains all its nutritional properties.

 Raw honey is not only a sweet treat.
 It is rich in phytonutrients and antioxidants, as well as, being antibacterial.
-Honey never spoils if stored properly.
+And, if honey is stored properly it never spoils -so it is a good idea to keep some in the pantry.

-2. Mix liquid ingredients with sugar and sea salt in large saucepan.
-Stir to combine and melt – bring to a boil.
+2. In a large saucepan, mix the liquid recipe ingredients with sugar and sea salt.
+Stir to combine well and melt – bring to a boil.

 3. Add baked almonds to the liquid mixture and keep a close eye on them.
 The liquid needs to come to a boil before adding in your heated almonds.